-In order for volume photons to function correctly with materials which modify the coefficient of extinction and scattering albedo (i.e. dielectric and interface), it is necessary to surround the light source(s) and viewpoint with a mist boundary (e.g. bubble), unless one intends to restrict volume photons to a small section of the scene.
+The RADIANCE photon map supports indirect inscattering in participating media defined with the mist primitive.
+Participating media are somewhat unwieldy in RADIANCE; in order for volume photons to function correctly with materials which modify the coefficient of extinction and scattering albedo (i.e. dielectric and interface), it is necessary to surround the light source(s) and viewpoint with a mist boundary (e.g. bubble), unless one intends to restrict volume photons to a small section of the scene.

-Participating media are essentially hacked into RADIANCE, and this calls for peculiar workarounds.
-In order to get volume caustics from light passing through an object, it must also be surrounded by a mist boundary.
+Furthermore, in order to obtain volume caustics from light passing through an object (see Figure 17 for such an example), it must also be surrounded by a mist boundary.
 Alternatively, the mist parameters can be set globally on the command line, however this requires setting the source and viewpoint boundaries' extinction to zero, otherwise extinction is accumulated.

 Furthermore, rpict only accounts for inscattering along rays of finite length, i.e. which intersect a local object.
-The scene therefore requires peripheral geometry to delineate a finite expanse of mist, e.g. a mist boundary for the entire scene.
+The scene therefore requires peripheral geometry to delineate a finite expanse of mist, e.g. a boundary of this material for the entire scene.
 All this just to make life more interesting.